Monday, April 14, 2025

 A) Market situation if one appraises secondary reactions not bound by the three weeks and 1/3 retracement dogma

-So, the primary and secondary trends are bearish now.
+So, now the primary and secondary trends are bullish.

 B) Market situation if one sticks to the traditional interpretation demanding more than three weeks and 1/3 confirmed retracement to declare a secondary reaction.